SaaS Valuation Calculator

 10-year FCF projection with growth decaying toward terminal growth, discounted at WACC (8–14%), plus a Gordon Growth terminal value: TV = FCF₁₀ × (1 + g) / (WACC − g).

-What is an NRR-adjusted valuation multiple?
+What is an NRR-adjusted SaaS valuation multiple?

-NRR scales the baseline multiple: NRR ≥ 130% earns 1.35×; 110–130% gets 1.15×; under 90% gets 0.7×.
-High-NRR businesses compound faster at lower CAC.
+NRR scales the baseline saas valuation multiple: NRR ≥ 130% earns 1.35×; 110–130% gets 1.15×; under 90% gets 0.7×.
+High-NRR businesses compound faster at lower CAC, so buyers pay up for them.

-How do growth rates change ARR multiples?
+How do growth rates change the SaaS ARR multiple?

 100%+ YoY → 1.6× modifier; 60–100% → 1.3×; 30–60% → 1.0×; 15–30% → 0.75×; below 15% → 0.5×.
-Growth is the largest single modifier.
+Growth is the largest single modifier on the SaaS ARR multiple.

 What acquisition multiples do bootstrapped SaaS companies get?